ovis-hpc/readthedocs/index.rst

    :height: 550
    :align: center

+OVIS
+====

-**OVIS** is a modular system for HPC data collection, transport, storage, analysis, visualization, and log message exploration.
-The Lightweight Distributed Metric Service (**LDMS**) is a scalable low-overhead, low-latency framework for collection, movement, and storage of metric/event data on distributed computer systems.
+OVIS is a modular system for HPC data collection, transport, storage, analysis, visualization, and log message exploration.
+It enables efficient monitoring and diagnostics of high-performance computing environments, supporting diverse data sources and formats for real-time or historical analysis.
+Its flexible architecture allows customization to meet specific needs, providing tools for anomaly detection, trend analysis, and interactive visualizations to optimize performance and reliability.

 .. toctree::
    :maxdepth: 2